Marcos7765/AEDII/Tarefa5/readme.md

     - [Wikipedia.ipynb](https://github.com/ivanovitchm/datastructure/blob/main/lessons/week_09/Wikipedia.ipynb) by Ivanovitch Silva (for generation and filtering of the networks);
     - [Hubs.ipynb](https://github.com/ivanovitchm/datastructure/blob/main/lessons/week_08/Hubs.ipynb) by Ivanovitch Silva (for plotting of the centrality measures and in-degree distribution);
 - Theoretical:
-    - [Algorithms and Data Structure II course repository](https://github.com/ivanovitchm/datastructure/tree/main) by Ivanovitch Silva (specifically weeks 05 to 07 pdfs);
+    - [Algorithms and Data Structure II course repository](https://github.com/ivanovitchm/datastructure/tree/main) by Ivanovitch Silva (specifically week 8 and week 9 Gephi tutorials);
     - [The Atlas for the Aspiring Network Scientist](https://www.networkatlas.eu/) by Michele Coscia (chs.
 6, 11, 14 specially, 28, 32 and 38 could've been used).